 Safety measures: Incheon airport arrivals

 Temperature scanners are located before passport controls.
-There, airport staff will help the visitor to download the “quarantine app” on their smartphones.
+IF REQUIRED, the airport staff will help the visitor to download the “quarantine app” on their smartphones.
 This app has to be updated twice a day by the user.
 If the user fails to update his status on the app, an official might call or visit the place of stay.

 Medical Avenue’s clients (the majority) don’t have a permanent residence in South Korea.
-Thus, clients coming to South Korea will have to go through the mandatory 14-days quarantine at a government facility.
-The cost of that facility is around $80 USD per day, with 3 meals included.
+Thus, clients coming to South Korea will have to go through the mandatory 10-days quarantine at a government facility.
+The cost of that facility is around $80-$120 USD per day, with 3 meals included.

 Medical Avenue’s assistance during “COVID-19 quarantine”

 Medical Avenue’s team will help you during your COVID-19 quarantine period.
 Our medical coordinators will make sure you and your family have all the basic needs covered.
 Our team will also be reachable 24/7 in case of an emergency.
-Although we cannot meet you in person, we will be available by phone and can assist with arrangements to make your stay as comfortable as possible.
+Although we cannot meet you in person, we will be available by phone.
+We will assist you with arrangements to make your stay as comfortable as possible.

 We understand that it is not easy to travel in this current circumstances.
 Moreover, we know clients with an underlying disease are clearly in a delicate situation.
-Unfortunately, we need to follow the rules while trying our best to offer our services to all of you in need.
-For now, we ask for your trust in our services.
+Unfortunately, we need to follow these rules while trying our best to offer our services to all of you in need.
+For now, we ask for your trust and patience.
 If you need to urgently come to South Korea, we are ready to help you!